-End of Quarter Performance Task Write an argumentative essay about which Tempest

-(District): individual's actions made the greatest impact Short Story by Naomi

-Write an argumentative essay about the on society.
-Shihab Nye "Allied with

-appropriate age to pursue high-risk Green"

-situations.
-Expository Essay by

-Douglas Fox "Big Rocks'

-Balancing Act"

-Close Reader: Informational

-Text by James Vlahos "The

-Hidden Southwest: The

-Arch Hunters"

-Close Reader: Poems by

-Leslie Marmon Siko, Victor

-Hernandez Cruz, and

-Gwendolyn Brooks from

-Poems about Nature

-End of Quarter Performance Task

-(Collection):

-Write a poetry analysis comparing

-and contrasting elements such as

-form, structure, and use of figurative

-language.
-(TE 179)
+End of Quarter Performance Task (District): Write an argumentative essay about the appropriate age to pursue high-risk situations.
+Write an argumentative essay about which individual's actions made the greatest impact on society.
+Tempest• Short Story by Naomi Shihab Nye "Allied with Green"• Expository Essay by Douglas Fox "Big Rocks' Balancing Act"• Close Reader: Informational Text by James Vlahos "The Hidden Southwest: The Arch Hunters"• Close Reader: Poems by Leslie Marmon Siko, Victor Hernandez Cruz, and Gwendolyn Brooks from Poems about NatureEnd of Quarter Performance Task (Collection): Write a poetry analysis comparing and contrasting elements such as form, structure, and use of figurative language.
+(TE 179) -- -- ---